drogonframework/drogon/README.md

 * Support ARM Architecture;
 * Provide a convenient lightweight ORM implementation that supports for regular object-to-database bidirectional mapping;
 * Support plugins which can be installed by the configuration file at load time;
-* Support AOP with build-in joinpoints.
+* Support AOP with built-in joinpoints.
 * Support C++ coroutines

 ## A very simple example